treeverse/lakeFS/docs/quickstart/launch.md

 ---
 layout: default
-title: Launch the quickstart environment
+title: Run lakeFS
 description: TODO
-parent: lakeFS Quickstart
+parent: Quickstart
-nav_order: 1
+nav_order: 5
 has_children: false
-# next: ["Create your first repository", "./repository.html"]
-# redirect_from: [ "./quickstart/", "quickstart/installing.html", "quickstart/try.html"]
+next: ["Query the pre-populated data", "./query.html"]
+previous: ["Quickstart introduction", "./index.html"]
 ---

+# lakeFS Quickstart: Spin up the environment 🧑🏻‍💻

-The quickstart uses Docker Compose to bring up the lakeFS container, pre-populate it with some data, and also provide a duckDB container from where we can interact with the data.
+_The quickstart uses Docker Compose to bring up the lakeFS container, pre-populate it with some data, and also provide a duckDB container from where we can interact with the data.
+You'll need [Docker](https://docs.docker.com/get-docker/) and [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed to run this._

 The first step is to clone the lakeFS git repository: